 The Russia Investigations: Unanswered Questions In The Eye Of The Storm

-This week in the Russia investigations: New reports set the table for the resumption of action if the special counsel's office is waiting until after the midterm election.
+This week in the Russia investigations: New reports set the table for the resumption of action if the special counsel's office is waiting until after the midterm elections.

 The eye of the storm

 If Justice Department special counsel Robert Mueller isn't observing a de jure "quiet period" ahead of the Nov.
 6 election, he is observing one de facto.
-Notwithstanding a lot of noise about the prospect for more indictments or other action, Mueller so far hasn't delivered.
+Notwithstanding a lot of noise about the prospect of more indictments or other action, Mueller so far hasn't delivered.

 That suggests that Washington, D.C., may be passing through the eye of the Russia imbroglio and will continue to experience a comparative calm until the arrival of the opposite inner wall of the storm, possibly after Election Day in less than a month.